ziqiaow/ziqiaow.github.io/_pages/hire.md

 #####  __Graduate students__

 If you're interested in joining our graduate program, we invite you to apply here: [UVA Biomedical Sciences PhD program](https://med.virginia.edu/bims/).
-Graduate students are welcome to rotate in our lab.
+Graduate students are welcome to do rotations in our lab.

 #####  __Postdoctoral research associates__
 We have several openings for postdoctoral research associates.
 To apply, please send your CV to ziqiao.wang@virginia.edu.